goku1080/EcoManager/README.md

 # EcoManager
-EcoManager is a library for discord.js that allows you tu use a fast and customizable economy system
+EcoManager is a library for discord.js that allows you to use a fast and customizable economy system